saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-use-subkey.md

 4. **Export the Subkey**: On the right side of the key details section, there is an **Export Subkey** button, highlighted in the screenshot.
 Click this button to start the export process.
+When the selected row is the primary key (a certification-capable key), the button is labeled **Export Primary Key** instead.

 5. **Save the Subkey File**: A file dialog will appear, prompting you to specify a location to save the exported subkey.
 Choose a secure directory and save